JoeSuber/OpenCV-Max-Build-Package-/README.md

 >>>     print p

 --- (here you will get a whole bunch of info to verify the build.  ctrl-D to exit) ---

+When I started using OpenCV & Python I looked all over & never found this info in one spot.
+I was a Windows user.
+I had no idea how the linux world worked.
+I still have so much to learn.
+I went from driving a mini-van while wearing a motorcycle helmet - backwards - to that black, 4-on-the-floor 6.6 litre 1978 Trans-Am complete with golden chicken & Gidget.
+Think of this as some gasoline.
+Or a road atlas.
+For your openCV adventure...
+Trial, error - my wrong turns can be your paths-not-taken.

+If you spot an error, give me a shout!